For people who live with intention and love to have fun

 Director of Wellthyness

 Growing up, I didn’t attend summer camp.
-Instead, I spent my free time at home without the permission or resources to go have fun with friends… or begrudgingly attending Korean language school, SAT prep classes or Vacation Bible School retreats.
 Fun and play weren’t valued or “productive” in my upbringing.
 I was taught that only what I did and achieved mattered, not who I was or how I felt.

 For as long as I can remember, I knew that wasn’t the truth for me.
 Now, my life centers around how I’m being, what I’m learning, and who I’m becoming in the process.
 My mission is to create spaces where others can explore that for themselves.

-Camp is the experience I wish I had as a child, and I’m grateful to experience it now as an adult.
 My first camp was Memorial Day Weekend 2023; by the following year, I was co-facilitating with Brian.
-That inner child, once deprived of play and freedom, finally received more of what she needed.
 Since then, I’ve stepped into more of my authentic leadership in all areas of my life.

 Every year, I leave camp feeling more: